bitshares/docs.bitshares.org/source/docs/Wallet-2-Factor-Authentication-Protocol.rst

-reates an account with `secondfactor.org`
+Creates an account with `secondfactor.org`